simrandeep111/amazon-data-analysis/README.md

 Discount & Rating Analysis: Spot products with High Discounts and Above-Average Ratings via scatter plots, aiding in marketing and inventory decisions.

 Sales Distribution: Examine Total Sales by Category with dynamic pie charts to understand revenue streams 💰.

-User Engagement: Recognize the Top 5 Users by review count, providing insights into customer engagement and loyalty.

 Anomaly Detection: Highlight Low Rated Products with High Discounts to flag potential quality or pricing issues.